 Vacuum at least every other day to control fleas.
-Vacuuming is most effective against flea eggs.
-Newly laid eggs will hatch into larvae in 2-3 days.
-By vacuuming every other day, the eggs are eliminated before they have a chance to develop into a new generation.
+Vacuuming is most effective against the egg stage.
+The eggs hatch into larvae within 2-3 days of being laid.
+Thus, vacuuming every other day helps eliminates the eggs before they can develop into a new generation.

 Vacuum Removal of Fleas